Celebrities, Fellow Athletes Offer Well Wishes, Prayers To Tiger Woods Following Car Crash

 LOS ANGELES (CBSLA) — Celebrities and athletes took to Twitter on Tuesday to send Tiger Woods their well wishes after the famed golfer suffered major leg injuries in a rollover crash in the Rancho Palos Verdes area.

-The crash was reported just after 7 a.m. when sheriff’s officials responded to a single-vehicle rollover traffic collision on the border of Rolling Hills Estates and the Rancho Palos Verdes, according to an LASD statement.READ MORE: Tiger Woods Undergoing Surgery For 'Multiple Leg Injuries' Suffered In Rollover Crash In Rancho Palos Verdes
+The crash was reported just after 7 a.m. when sheriff’s officials responded to a single-vehicle rollover traffic collision on the border of Rolling Hills Estates and the Rancho Palos Verdes, according to an LASD statement.READ MORE: Steep Stretch Of Road Where Tiger Woods Crashed Described As Dangerous: ‘We Go Through Brakes A Lot’

 Jada Pinkett Smith said “Prayers up for the GOAT Tiger Woods who was in an accident this morning.
 Was just with him yesterday.
 Don’t take not even a MOMENT for granted!
 I know you’re good because your Tiger within is a beast!!!and fellow athletes shared their thoughts and prayers for the golfer.”